progzone122/voice-over-translation/README-EN.md

 > [!CAUTION]
 > Before creating Issues, we strongly recommend that you read the [FAQ](https://github.com/ilyhalight/voice-over-translation/wiki/%5BEN%5D-FAQ) section, as well as with existing [Issues](https://github.com/ilyhalight/voice-over-translation/issues)

+> [!WARNING]
+> If you use Tampermonkey 5.2.0+, don't forget to [enable](https://github.com/ilyhalight/voice-over-translation/issues/662#issuecomment-2160768958) Developer mode or use Tampermonkey MV2

 The voice-over translation of the video is now available not only in YandexBrowser.
 Very grateful, **[Yandex.Translate](https://translate.yandex.ru/)**, **[sodapng](https://github.com/sodapng)**, **[mynovelhost](https://github.com/mynovelhost)**, **[SashaXser](https://github.com/SashaXser)** and to all other contributors.
 Thanks <3

 ## Installing the extension: